| Dispatch | |||

 Dispatch Overview

-The game upends standard superhero tropes by putting players behind a desk, as Robert Robertson (aka Mecha Man) who, after getting his mech suit destroyed, must manage a ragtag roster of reformed villains-turned-heroes and decide which one to send to incidents across the city.
+The game upends standard superhero tropes by putting players behind a desk as Robert Robertson (aka Mecha Man), who, after getting his mech suit destroyed, must manage a ragtag roster of reformed villains-turned-heroes and decide which one to send to incidents across the city.
 It's a workplace comedy with plenty of personal drama.
 Here, players manage relationships in the break room while also deciding who to send into the field, and those choices feed back into character arcs and the larger story.

-In the same vein as Telltale Games of the previous decade, Dispatch has choice-based dialogue and branching narrative, but the game sprinkles in some light strategy and roster management.
 Outside of conversation trees, players dispatch heroes from their desk to solve various incidents in the city.
-Moreover, the game features a star-studded cast of actors and actresses from various entertainment sections, namely: Aaron Paul, Laura Baily, Erin Yvette, Matthew Mercer, MoistCr1TiKaL, Jacksepticeye, and more.
+Moreover, the game features a star-studded cast of actors and actresses from various entertainment sectors, namely: Aaron Paul, Laura Bailey, Erin Yvette, Matthew Mercer, MoistCr1TiKaL, Jacksepticeye, and more.

 | Digital Storefronts | |||||||